drupol/not-a-number.io/content/posts/random/2025-05-01-refactoring-my-infrastructure-as-code-configurations.md

    work to be done, particularly around completing the migration of older configurations to the new modular model.
 I have several ideas in mind for improvements, but they will require time and careful implementation.

+2. Simplify the user interface for defining a host machine

+   The current interface for defining a host machine is still a bit clunky, relying on a custom function (`loadNixosAndHmModuleForUser`).
+I would like to simplify it further, making it easier to define a machine and its features.
+This could involve creating a more user-friendly syntax or abstraction layer that hides some of the complexity of the underlying implementation.

-2. Expose Home Manager configurations for composability
+3. Expose Home Manager configurations for composability

    One area I would like to explore further is how to expose individual Home Manager modules so they can be composed into reusable profiles.
 This would allow for the creation of more complex, user-specific setups without duplicating